ergoplatform/ergo-dex/docs/blog-post.md

 First of all we need to install ErgoTool on our system from sources by following the [installation instructions](https://github.com/aslesarenko/ergo-tool#installation).
-In the directory where we cloned ErgoTool there is `ergo-tool.sh` script which we will use to run commands.
+In the directory where we cloned ErgoTool there is `ergo-tool.sh` script which we are going to use to run commands.
 Run the following command to check ErgoTool is installed correctly.
 ```
 $ ./ergo-tool.sh help
 command name is not specified (run ergo-tool without arguments to list commands)